shawnjauhal/ConvenientShellScripts/README.md

-# BlueTeamShellScripts
+# ConvenientShellScripts
-A compilation of useful shell scripts for use in collegiate level blue team competitions.
+A compilation of useful shell scripts, contains my personal auto-installers for PSAD and Snort,
+alongside a quick script for adding swap space